ktor-doc-jp/ktor-doc-jp/pages/servers/engine.md

 priority: 400
 ---

-Ktor applications can be self-hosted or hosted in an Application Server.
-This section shows to how host Ktor applications externally.
+Ktor applications can be self-hosted or hosted on an Application Server.
+This section shows you how to host Ktor applications externally.

 **Table of contents:**